IAS-Research/defining-collective-identities-datasets/README.md

 If you are going to use any of the firs two dataset you must cite to the original paper

  * Barandiaran, X. E., Calleja-López, A., & Cozzo, E. (2020).
-Defining collective identities in technopolitical interaction networks.
-Frontiers in Psychology, Accepted.
+Defining collective identities in technopolitical interaction networks. *Frontiers in Psychology*, Accepted.

-If you are going to use the thir dataset you must cite the following original paper:
+If you are going to use the third dataset you must cite the following original paper:

  * Monterde, A., Calleja-López, A., Aguilera, M., Barandiaran, X. E., & Postill, J. (2015).
-Multitudinous identities: A qualitative and network analysis of the 15M collective identity.
-Information, Communication & Society, 18(8), 930-950. https://doi.org/10.1080/1369118X.2015.1043315
+Multitudinous identities: A qualitative and network analysis of the 15M collective identity. *Information, Communication & Society*, 18(8), 930-950. https://doi.org/10.1080/1369118X.2015.1043315